if you are using Active Directory (AD) in your organisation, you can set up Contensis to integrate directly with it.

 When any of the above global settings are changed in the CMS, you will need to:

-- In the Management Console / Project Setup / Publishing Servers screen, click on CMS Config for the relevant publishing server, and then click Save and Publish.
+- In the Management Console > Project Overview > Publishing Servers screen, click on CMS Config for the relevant publishing server, and then click Save & Publish.
 This will ensure that the global settings are updated on the publishing server.

 - Restart the application pool for the relevant published website in IIS on the publishing server.
 This will ensure that any pages in the published website use the new global settings.

-- Any users of the CMS will need to click Reset Application Cache (in the Management Console) for the new global settings to take effect on the CMS User Profile screen.
+- Any users of the CMS will need to click Reset Application Cache (in the Management Console) for the new global settings to be displayed in the CMS User Profile screen.